Ayanghosh-agno/Call-for-code-2021-SmartAgri/README.md

 * Storing the the Greenhouse plants image taken by the Greenhouse Camera in the OBJECT STORAGE to access for future use and to analyse it.
 * With more than 7+ Indian local languages along with english is deployed with IBM WATSON LANGUAGE TRANSLATION API to make it easy for the farmers to understand their farming conditions.
 * Making a user friendly and easy to access UI with the help of NODE RED SERVICES on IBM further implementing it to the MIT-APP-Inventor to make an APP out of it.
-* Live feed coming to the farmers mobile directly from the Greenhouse for extra security and safety.
+* Live feed coming directly from the Greenhouse to the farmer for extra security and safety.

 ## Demo Video <a name="Demo-Video"></a>

 <h2 align="center">Architechture</h1><a name="Architechture"></a>
 ![Architecture Image](https://github.com/Ayanghosh-agno/Call-for-code-2021-SmartAgri/blob/main/Image/project%20architecture.png)

 ## Long Description <a name="Long-Description"></a>